Support Pollinators through Wildflower Verges and Native Gardens

 2. Involve Local Schools and Groups

-• Organize planting days and ongoing maintenance as community activities.
+• Organize planting days and maintenance activities.

-• Partner with local schools for environmental education programs.
+• Partner with schools for environmental education.

 3. Form Partnerships